jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 #### Number of Factors
 - _NB: eigenvalues for EFA are different from eigenvalues for PCA.
 See Dinno (2014) for more information._
 - Here, the number of factors that the rotation is applied to is specified.
 Several methods to determine this number can be chosen from:
   - Parallel Analysis: Factors are selected on the basis of parallell analysis.
-With this method, factors are selected when their eigenvalue is bigger than the parallel average random eigenvalue.
+With this method, factors are selected when their eigenvalue is greater than the parallel average random eigenvalue.
 This method is selected by default.
   - Eigenvalues: Factors are selected when they have a certain eigenvalue.
 By default factors are selected that have an eigenvalue of 0 or higher.
 This is called the Kaiser criterion.
   - Manual: The number of factors can be specified manually.
 By default this is set to 1.